 The Psychedelic Poster Art of Michael English and Nigel Waymouth

-Michael English and Nigel Waymouth began working together as a design team shortly after they first met in late 1966, primarily to produce posters for UFO (pronounced Yoof-oh) an all-nighter club on the London underground scene founded by Joe Boyd and John 'Hoppy' Hopkins, which was located in the basement of an Irish dancehall known as 'The Blarney Club' at number 31 Tottenham Court Road.
-The new music venue first opened its doors to the public on the 23rd of December 1966, regular live acts included Pink Floyd and The Soft Machine.
-The light shows were psychedelic, the food available was macrobiotic, the films screened were of the Warhol/Kenneth Anger variety, and you could stay there from dusk 'til dawn, it was the ultimate night tripper!
-Up to this point in time Michael had been working as a free-lance graphic artist within the counter culture scene but had also previously designed pop art logos for 'Gear' boutique in Carnaby street, and Nigel (along with his partners John Pearse and Sheila Cohen) was the proprietor of 'Granny Takes A Trip'—London's first psychedelic boutique which had opened in February of that year, where he was involved in designing some of the clothes and also the decor, and it wasn't long before the outlet at 488 King's Road had gained a reputation via its highly unusual and innovative facade.
+The artists Michael English and Nigel Waymouth began working together as a design team shortly after they first met in late 1966, primarily to produce posters for UFO (pronounced Yoof-oh) an all-nighter club on the London underground scene founded by Joe Boyd and John 'Hoppy' Hopkins, which was located in the basement of an Irish dancehall known as 'The Blarney Club' at number 31 Tottenham Court Road.
+The new music venue first opened its doors to the public on the 23rd of December 1966, regular live acts included Pink Floyd and The Soft Machine, the light shows were psychedelic, the food available was macrobiotic, the films screened were of the Warhol/Kenneth Anger variety, and you could stay there from dusk 'til dawn―it was the ultimate night tripper!
+Up until this point in time, Michael had been working as a free-lance graphic artist within the counterculture scene but had also previously designed pop art logos for 'Gear' boutique in Carnaby street.
+And Nigel (along with his partners John Pearse and Sheila Cohen) was the proprietor of 'Granny Takes A Trip'—London's first psychedelic boutique which had opened just before Christmas in December 1965, where he was involved in designing some of the clothes and also the decor, and it wasn't long before the outlet at 488 King's Road had gained a reputation via its highly unusual and innovative facade.

 A major retrospective exhibition of the sixties work of Nigel Waymouth takes place at The Idea Generation Gallery in London next month, you can expect to see artwork from Hapshash And The Coloured Coat, designs from Granny Takes A Trip, including the original sign which hung above the shop door declaring (in the words of Oscar Wilde) that 'One should either be a work of art or wear a work of art', as well as photographs and ephemera from Nigel's personal collection.
 The exhibition aptly titled 'Hapshash Takes A Trip' opens on the 9th of September and runs until the 2nd of October 2011.
 A tube ride or a walk away for all you lucky Londoners, a train or plane trip away for the rest of us, but for anyone interested in this particular era, definitely not to be missed!

-Outside the 'Hung On You' Boutique, summer 1967..if you look behind these two fine exponents of hippie chic, you will notice that the two posters in the links directly above are on display in the shop window.
+Outside the 'Hung On You' Boutique at 430 Kings Road, Summer 1967...if you look behind these two fine exponents of hippie chic, you will notice that the two posters in the links directly above are on display in the shop window.

 The Move, Marquee Club, July 11 1967, designed by Hapshash And The Coloured Coat.

-Tomorrow record promo poster for their single My White Bicycle, designed by Jacob And The Coloured Coat 1967.
-This and the 'Luv Me' film production ltd poster are perhaps the only known two which were designed while using this moniker.
-I have seen the image of the poster for My White Bicycle constantly credited to Hapshash and the Coloured Coat, however, if you look at the close-up detail in the scan below (taken from High Art - A History of the Psychedelic Poster by Ted Owen and Denise Dickson) you will see that it is clearly signed Jacob and The Coloured Coat.
+Tomorrow record promo poster for their single My White Bicycle, designed by Jacob And The Coloured Coat, 1967.
+This and the 'Luv Me' film production Ltd poster are perhaps the only known two which were designed while using this moniker.
+I have seen the image of the poster for My White Bicycle credited to Hapshash and the Coloured Coat on numerous occasions, however, if you look at the close-up detail in the scan below (taken from High Art, A History of the Psychedelic Poster by Ted Owen and Denise Dickson) you will see that it is clearly signed Jacob and The Coloured Coat.

-One of a series of Saville Theatre posters, commissioned by Brian Epstein to promote upcoming gigs by The Jimi Hendrix Experience, Tommorow, The Crazy World Of Arthur Brown, Georgie Fame and Eric Burdon etc, designed by Hapshash And The Coloured Coat 1967.
+One of a series of Saville Theatre posters, commissioned by Brian Epstein to promote upcoming gigs by The Jimi Hendrix Experience, Tomorrow, The Crazy World Of Arthur Brown, Georgie Fame and Eric Burdon etc, designed by Hapshash And The Coloured Coat, 1967.